ecmwf/skinnywms/README.md

-The skinny WMS is a small WMS server that will help you to visulaise your NetCDF and Grib Data
+The skinny WMS is a small WMS server that will help you to visualise your NetCDF and Grib Data

 Features:
 -